|Currently there are no public meetings scheduled for this project.|

 |Phase:||Design & Engineering|

-The Cave Buttes Dam is an earth-fill structure, complemented by a system of three earthen dikes, that impounds stormwater runoff from Cave Creek Wash.
+The Cave Buttes Dam is an earth-fill flood control structure, complemented by a system of three earthen dikes, that impounds stormwater runoff from Cave Creek Wash.
 Constructed by the U.S. Army Corps of Engineers, the dam and dike system has provided flood protection for downstream properties in the Valley of the Sun since 1980.

 The Flood Control District of Maricopa County has initiated design work for modifications to Cave Buttes Dam under a consultant contract with AECOM.
-While this dam has no Arizona Department of Water Resources (ADWR) dam safety deficiencies, the District intends to implement improvements to the existing Cave Buttes Dam.
+While this dam has no Arizona Department of Water Resources (ADWR) dam safety deficiencies, the District intends to implement dam safety improvements to the existing Cave Buttes Dam.

 There is no plan at this time to hold public meetings.
 For additional information contact the project manager listed above.